By Charles Morgan and Hubert Walker for CoinWeek ….

 Most Americans know Isabella I of Spain (lived 1451 – 1504) as the “Isabella” half of “Ferdinand and Isabella”.
 They are the royal duo who sent Christopher Columbus to the New World.

-But that mission was only possible after the Reconquista of Spain was completed during their reign, with a victorious campaign against the Muslim Emirate of Granada.
+But that mission was only possible after the completion of the centuries-long Spanish Reconquista during their reign, with a victorious campaign against the Muslim Emirate of Granada.

 And Isabella was a significant part of the unification of Spain as a modern country.